 The Count Me In Campaign was created in Spring 2019 as a way to promote the self-identification of disabilities.
 Rudy Jones, ADA Coordinator, announced the Campaign at the Spring 2019 Empowering Carolina Seminar.

 When the Campaign was announced in April 2019, there were 654 UNC employees who self-identified as having a disability.
-Since the Campaign launch, Rudy has passed along information at a number of meetings and trainings with varying offices and departments on campus, sent mass emails, and has provided information at tabling events.
+Since the Campaign launch, EOC has passed along information at a number of meetings and trainings with varying offices and departments on campus, sent mass emails, and has provided information at tabling events.
 Through those efforts, we saw the number increase to 868 employees who self-identified by October 2019.

 What is the Count Me In Campaign and what do you hope to accomplish by it?